-In vitro chemosensitivity assays and chemoresistance assays are considered not medically necessary as the evidence is insufficient to determine the effects of the technology on health outcomes.
+In vitro chemosensitivity assays and chemoresistance assays are considered not medically necessary as the evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 COVERAGE

 Benefits may vary between groups/contracts.
 Please refer to the appropriate section of the Benefit Booklet, Evidence of Coverage or Subscriber Agreement for applicable not medically necessary/not covered benefits/coverage.